SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/stream.rst

 StreamTransactionExtender
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This util helps to extend one input transaction with specified ``count+1`` times of output transactions with the same payload.
+This utility will take one input transfer and generate serval output transfers, it provides the facility to repeat the payload value ``count+1`` times into output transfers.
-The ``count`` signal would be captured and registered while inputStream fire.
+The ``count`` is captured and registered each time inputStream fires for an individual payload.

 .. code-block:: scala